bitonproject/biton-web/README.md

-biton is a peer-to-peer network built around **swarms** --- groups of peers that store encrypted files and relay requests through one another. biton swarms interconnect in a global network that provides some degree of plausible deniability, meaning that users cannot be sure about who made the original request.
+biton is a peer-to-peer network built around **swarms** --- groups of peers that store encrypted files and relay requests through one another. biton swarms interconnect in a global network that provides some degree of plausible deniability, meaning that adversaries cannot be sure about who made the original request.
 In this way, biton can be used for bypassing information controls and for building community networks around local data and services.

 ### Come along and BYOb (*Bring Your Own biton)

-Make the network stronger by [running a relay](https://github.com/bitonproject/biton-relay), [contributing](CONTRIBUTORS.md) to the project, [building biton applications](https://github.com/bitonproject/js-libp2p-biton-transport), and volunteering to your local community kitchen.
+Make the network stronger by [running a relay](https://github.com/bitonproject/biton), [contributing](CONTRIBUTORS.md) to the project, [building biton applications](https://github.com/bitonproject/js-libp2p-biton-transport), and volunteering to your local community kitchen.

 > smtp@bitonproject.org
 > [PGP: 567E 168D 9FE7 6EFA 6784  B977 010F F6C7 E9B4 F3BD](bitonproject.gpg)